cs1302uga/cs1302-ce14/README.md

 **CHECKPOINT**

+1. You may have noticed a `lib` subdirectory containing `cs1302-ce14.jar`.
+In your notes, list the contents of this JAR file.

 1. Examine the [`ArrayUtility.sort`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce14-api/cs1302/util/ArrayUtility.html#sort-T:A-)
-   method overload in the `cs1302.ce14.Utility` API documentation.
+   method overload in the `cs1302.util.ArrayUtility` API documentation.
    In your notes, answer the following:

    1. What is the complete method sigature for this method?